thofle/MongoTestEnvironment/README.md

 # MongoTestEnvironment
-Creates a MongoDB test environment on Vultr
+Creates a MongoDB test environment on Vultr using Ansible